-But it doesn't even take as much time as you think to develop them the first time: if you use Canvas, we have uploaded a full version of problem sets and exams to the Canvas Creative Commons, which you can import into your course.
-If you use Moodle or Blackboard, you can accomplish the exact same thing by uploading CSV files that we provide for you.
+If you use Canvas: we have uploaded a full version of problem sets and exams to the Canvas Creative Commons, which you can import into your course with the click of a button.

 Switching to our LMS quiz approach is quite easy, and after you try it, you'll see how fantastic this solution is to eliminating grading!

 Even though standard homework problem sets are done in your LMS, there are still several ways you can use the textbook for student assessment if you wish.

 When students purchase the textbook, they are automatically placed in your group on our website.
 That allows you to run reports (downloadable as CSV) on students' progress in the textbook, amount of time they have spent on the site, etc. Our system quantifies student progress for you, if you wish to use it for an assignment or extra credit.

 The textbook also includes an annotation/note-taking feature, that allows students to take notes on each section of the text.
 In your instructor dashboard you have access to all of your students' notes.
 Instructors can use this interactivity in many ways.
 For example, you can have your students write "help" in sections that they need the most help with, and by running a search in your dashboard you can see exactly which sections, and how many students, need the most help on them.